SEND Policy 2024.docx

 First published.

-At Roselyn House School and The RHISE Service, we are committed to inclusion.
+At Roselyn House School, we are committed to inclusion.
 We plan to develop cultures, policies and practices that include all our learners.
 We aim to engender a sense of community and belonging, and to offer new and positive opportunities to learners who may have experienced previous difficulties.
 (See Single Equality Policy).

 This does not mean that we treat all learners in the same way, but that we will respond to learners in ways which take account of their varied life experiences and needs.